Waukee Triumph Park – Inclusive Park

 To the side of the large playground is a smaller one for the little kiddos in your life.
 I love the little guide that is posted on the playground to encourage caregivers to get involved and ask questions.

-In addition, there is a large walking trail that goes around the pond, the Triumph Park Fishing Pier, a “Cooling Zone” to cool off in some shade, and lots of green space to play.
+In addition, there is a large walking path that goes around the pond, the Triumph Park Inclusive Fishing Pier, a “Cooling Zone” to cool off in some shade, and lots of green space to play.
+The area also included concession stands, batting cages, softball fields, a seating area, and a practice field.

 Leave a Reply